MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-12-Formal-Evidentiary-Public-Hearing/subpart-C-Appearance-Participation/section-12.45.md

 ##### § 12.45 Notice of participation. #####

-(a) Within 30 days after publication of the notice of hearing under § 12.35, a person desiring to participate in a hearing is to file with the Division of Dockets Management under § 10.20 a notice of participation in the following form:
+(a) Within 30 days after publication of the notice of hearing under § 12.35, a person desiring to participate in a hearing is to file with the Dockets Management Staff under § 10.20 a notice of participation in the following form:

  (Date)

-Division of Dockets Management, Food and Drug Administration, Department of Health and Human Services, 5630 Fishers Lane, rm.
+Dockets Management Staff, Food and Drug Administration, Department of Health and Human Services, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852.

 Notice of ParticipationDocket No. \_\_\_\_